 d.
 Arbitrary Arrest or Detention

-The Royal Bahamas Police Force (RBPF) maintains internal security, and the small Royal Bahamas Defense Force (RBDF) is responsible for external security, security at the Carmichael Road Detention Center, and some minor domestic security functions such as guarding foreign embassies and ambassadors.
-The Ministry of National Security oversees the RBPF and RBDF.
+The Royal Bahamas Police Force (RBPF) maintains internal security.
+The small Royal Bahamas Defense Force (RBDF) is primarily responsible for external security but also provides security at the CRDC and performs some domestic security functions, such as guarding foreign embassies.
+The Ministry of National Security oversees both the RBPF and RBDF.
 The RBDF augments the RBPF in administrative and support roles.

-In general the authorities conducted arrests openly and, when required, obtained judicially issued warrants.
-Serious cases, including those of suspected narcotics or firearms offenses, do not require warrants where probable cause exists.
-The law provides that a suspect must be charged within 48 hours of arrest.
-Arrested persons appear before a magistrate within 48 hours (or by the next business day for cases arising on weekends and holidays) to hear the charges against them.
-Police can apply for a 48-hour extension upon simple request to the court and for longer extensions with sufficient showing of need.
-Some persons on remand claimed they were not brought before a magistrate within the 48-hour time frame.
+Authorities generally conducted arrests openly and, when required, obtained judicially issued warrants.
+Serious cases, including suspected narcotics or firearms offenses, do not require warrants where probable cause exists.
+The law provides that authorities must charge a suspect within 48 hours of arrest.
+Arrested persons must appear before a magistrate within 48 hours (or by the next business day for cases arising on weekends and holidays) to hear the charges against them, although some persons on remand claimed they were not brought before a magistrate within the 48-hour period.
+Police may apply for a 48-hour extension upon simple request to the court and for longer extensions with sufficient showing of need.
 The government generally respected the right to a judicial determination of the legality of arrests.
 The constitution provides the right for those arrested or detained to retain an attorney at their own expense; volunteer legal aides were sometimes available.
 Minors under age 18 receive legal assistance only when charged under offenses before the upper courts; otherwise, there is no official representation of minors before the courts.

-There is a functioning bail system exists.
+A functioning bail system exists.
 Individuals who could not post bail were held on remand until they faced trial.
-Judges sometimes authorized cash bail for foreigners arrested on minor charges; however, in practice foreign suspects generally preferred to plead guilty and pay a fine rather than pursue their right to defend themselves, given possible delays in court cases and harsh conditions in the prison.
+Judges sometimes authorized cash bail for foreigners arrested on minor charges; however, foreign suspects generally preferred to plead guilty and pay a fine.

 e.
 Denial of Fair Public Trial

-Defendants may hire an attorney of their choice, but the government provided legal representation only to destitute suspects charged with capital crimes, leaving large numbers of defendants without adequate legal representation.
-Lack of representation contributed to excessive pretrial detention, as some accused lacked the means to pursue the case toward trial.
+Defendants may hire an attorney of their choice.
+The government provided legal representation only to destitute suspects charged with capital crimes, leaving large numbers of defendants without adequate legal representation.
+Lack of representation contributed to excessive pretrial detention, as some accused lacked the means to pursue their cases toward trial.

 There were no reports of political prisoners or detainees.

-There is an independent and impartial judiciary in civil matters, and there is access to a court to bring lawsuits seeking damages for, or cessation of, a human rights violation.
+There is an independent and impartial judiciary in civil matters, and there is access to a court to bring lawsuits seeking damages for, or cessation of, human rights violations.

 While the law usually requires a court order for entry into or search of a private residence, a police inspector or more senior police official may authorize a search without a court order where probable cause to suspect a weapons violation or drug possession exists.

-The constitution provides for freedom of speech and of the press, and the government generally respected these rights in practice.
-An independent press, an effective judiciary, and a functioning democratic political system combined to ensure freedom of speech and of the press.
-The independent media were active and expressed a wide variety of views without significant restriction.
+The constitution provides for freedom of expression, including for the press, and the government generally respected this right.
+An independent press, a relatively effective--albeit extremely backlogged--judiciary, and a functioning democratic political system combined to promote freedom of expression.
+Independent media were active and expressed a wide variety of views without significant restriction.

 There were no government restrictions on academic freedom or cultural events.
-However, the Plays and Films Control Board rated and censored plays and films for public viewing.
+The Plays and Films Control Board rated and censored plays and films for public viewing.

 c.
 Freedom of Religion

-The constitution provides citizens with the right to change their government peacefully, and citizens exercised this right in practice through periodic, free, and fair elections based on universal suffrage.
+The constitution and laws provide citizens the ability to choose their government in free and fair periodic elections held by secret ballot and based on universal and equal suffrage.